A Day Trip to Waconia

 For more of a social outing with friends or a special someone, spend a couple hours at one of Waconia’s breweries, wineries, or distilleries.
 Visit Schram Vineyards Winery and Brewery just outside of town; J. Carver Distillery, which was just awarded medals at the American Craft Spirit Association Awards; Sovereign Estate Winery, who can boast of four double gold honors from San Francisco Chronicle Wine Competition; or Waconia Brewing Company, conveniently located right downtown.

-Beach days won’t be possible quite yet (unless you're looking for a polar plunge), but for when it gets to be that time of year, take the afternoon to visit Lake Waconia Regional Park with its swimming beach, playground, and picnic shelters.
+For one last beach trip, take the afternoon to visit Lake Waconia Regional Park with its swimming beach, playground, and picnic shelters.
 The area is located on the east side of Lake Waconia and is currently being developed into a 130-acre regional park.
 Check out Destination Waconia for more parks and trails.

-A lakeside destination doesn’t live up to its name unless there’s lakeside dinin.
+A lakeside destination doesn’t live up to its name unless there’s lakeside dining.
 Fortunately, Lake Waconia has Lola’s Lakehouse just a few blocks northeast of downtown.
 Dine on the deck and catch some rays overlooking the lake (yes, it’s just as Instagrammable as it sounds) or enjoy your appetizers and entrees inside with Lola’s elegant ambiance and nautical-inspired decor.
 For more of a casual brewpub setting with rooftop dining later this spring, visit Iron Tap downtown for a large selection of craft beer that will impressive even the most avid of craft beer enthusiasts.